Keith Wilhelmi's Self-Paced Frog Dissection Guide

-Home Teacher’s Guide Vocabulary included in the guide Thumbnail overview of the guide Sample pages from the guide About the author Contact the author Purchase the Guide
+Home Thumbnail preview of the guide Teacher’s Guide Sample pages from the guide Vocabulary included in the guide Contact the author About the author

 Teacher’s Guide

-This guide is the product of many years of refinement during my 28+ years of teaching the life sciences.
-I am confident you’ll find it useful, either at the middle school or introductory high school level.
+This guide is the product of many years of refinement during my 42.5 years of teaching the life sciences.
+I am confident you will find it useful, either at the middle school or introductory high school level.
 It allows you to put the students in charge of most of their learning - while you enjoy supporting individuals.

 Materials